 Nearshore outsourcing is perhaps the option that combines the best of both onshore and offshore outsourcing.
 When opting for nearshore outsourcing, you’ll be outsourcing to a nearby country in a similar or the same timezone with similar communication styles and approaches to work.

 Outsourcing to a company that works in the same language as you do, reduces barriers and will help keep tasks streamlined and efficient.
 You won’t need to sacrifice high-quality work and it will come with a reasonable price tag.
 Closer geographic proximity also means more in-person visits can happen, allowing both companies to strengthen ties and work more closely together.

 While it might look like the price tag of nearshore outsourcing is slightly higher, it is in fact a better deal since you’ll be working with top talent without frustrating geographical and cultural obstacles that ultimately slow your projects down.

 Whether you opt for offshore, onshore or nearshore outsourcing, make sure you draw up detailed contracts to ensure your business is sufficiently protected.
 A thorough vetting process is also essential to ensure the company will provide you with what you need.

 In short, if a good balance of top IT talent, high productivity levels, geographical proximity, and similar timezones is what you and your company are looking for, nearshore outsourcing will offer you the IT solution you need to cut your business’s costs.

-Tonic3Tonic3 is a multi-national digital agency providing services in over 20 countries throughout Latin America and the United States.
-Clients include Citi, McDonalds, Disney, Accenture, BMW, Danone, Banamex, Johnson & Johnson, and Sofitel.
-And we have delivery centers in Dallas, TX and Buenos Aires, Argentina.
+Tonic3Tonic3 is a multi-national digital agency providing UX, VR/AR, and Software Development services with delivery centers in Dallas, TX and Buenos Aires, Argentina.
+Clients include Citi, McDonald's, Disney, Accenture, BMW, Danone, Banamex, Johnson & Johnson, and Sofitel.